Colorado

 Activity Note

-Getting on/off a motorcoach; driving about 130 miles, approximately 2.5 hours including stops.
-Hiking up to 4 miles; paved and unpaved, sometimes uneven terrain with some elevation gains; standing up to an hour at a time.
-Maximum elevation approximately 12,000 feet.
+Getting on/off a motorcoach; driving about 130 miles, approximately 2.5 hours riding time.
+Getting on/off a tramway.
+Hiking up to 2 miles; paved and unpaved, uneven rocky and sandy terrain with some elevation gains.
+Standing up to an hour at a time.
+Maximum elevation approximately 12,000 feet. *Mesa Creek trail is 1.4 miles roundtrip over rocky uneven terrain with steep dropoffs on one side of the narrow trail; 91-foot elevation gain, limited shade.

 Breakfast: